Living Without Supersymmetry -- the Conformal Alternative and a Dynamical Higgs Boson: Introduction

-In our discussion we follow \cite{Mannheim1974a,Mannheim1975,Mannheim1978} and augment electrodynamics with a four-fermion interaction, one made renormalizable by a reduction in its dynamical dimension from six to four.
-As originally proposed by the present author this four-fermion interaction was introduced for two reasons: to cancel infinities in the vacuum (zero-point) energy density, infinities that one ordinarily would normal order away, and to facilitate the development of a formalism for treating symmetry breaking by fermion bilinears.
+In our discussion below we follow \cite{Mannheim1974a,Mannheim1975,Mannheim1978} and augment electrodynamics with a four-fermion interaction, one that we show here is made renormalizable by the very same dynamical symmetry breaking mechanism that generates the dynamical Goldstone and Higgs bosons.
+As originally proposed by the present author, this four-fermion interaction was introduced for other two reasons: to cancel infinities in the vacuum (zero-point) energy density, infinities that one ordinarily would normal order away, and to facilitate the development of a formalism for treating symmetry breaking by fermion bilinears.
 (Contemporaneous with the author equivalent results on symmetry breaking by composite operators were obtained by Cornwall, Jackiw, and Tomboulis \cite{Cornwall1974}).
 The central theme of the present paper is to show that this very same four-fermion interaction also serves to provide a residual interaction that then generates the Goldstone and Higgs bosons that are not present in JBW electrodynamics itself.
-Augmenting JBW electrodynamics with a four-fermion interaction thus enables us to evade the Baker-Johnson evasion of the Goldstone theorem.
+Augmenting JBW electrodynamics with a four-fermion interaction thus enables us to evade the Baker-Johnson evasion of the Goldstone theorem, i.e. to nonetheless obtain a Goldstone boson in a theory in which the fermion propagator does scale asymptotically with an anomalous dimension.
 Now from the perspective of flat space physics there is no particular need to cancel such vacuum energy infinities since energies are not observable, only energy differences.
 However, once one couples to gravity one cannot throw away any contribution to the vacuum energy since the hallmark of Einstein's formulation of gravity is that gravity is to couple to every form of energy and not just to energy differences.
 Thus once we extend conformal invariance to gravity, which we do, we then cannot ignore infinities in the vacuum energy, and they have to be canceled.
-It is thus gravity that will force the four-fermion interaction (the only choice that does not involve the introduction of fields other than those already in the QED action) and its associated Goldstone and Higgs bosons upon us, and as such the four-fermion interaction would need to have its dynamical dimension be lowered from six to four so that it would not destroy renormalizability.
+It is thus gravity that will force the four-fermion interaction (the only choice that does not involve the introduction of fields other than those already in the QED action) and its associated Goldstone and Higgs bosons upon us, and as such the four-fermion interaction would itself, just as we find, need to become renormalizable so that it would not destroy renormalizability.
 However, to cancel the vacuum energy density infinities completely we will need to include not just the four-fermion contribution but also the contribution of quantum conformal gravity itself.
 We discuss these vacuum energy issues in Sec.
 IV and in Sec.
 V.